 According to the terms and conditions of this offer, the Amex airline fee credit is good for “incidental fees, such as checked bags and in-flight refreshments.”
 In other words, you can use the fee credit to cover expenses you might encounter in the course of flying, but not for any major component of the airfare itself.

-While there may be others, you can use your airline fee credit for the following:
+You can, however, use your airline fee credit for the following:

-You can also use your Amex airline fee credit for pet fees whenever you fly with your furry friend.
+You can use your Amex airline fee credit for pet fees whenever you fly with your furry friend.

 Phone booking fees

 In the rare instance where you cannot book your flight online, you can use your airline fee credit to cover fees charged by airlines for booking over the phone.

 Best ways to use your airline incidental fee credit